Jhuni0123/2017-os-team21/README.md

 y = (φ2-φ1);
 d = sqrt(x*x + y*y) * R;
 ```
+where x is longitude, y is latitude and

 ## Test codes

 all test codes are in `/test/`